 Helix and Tempur-Pedic are two very different companies that have seen success with different philosophies and business models.
 As Helix has grown in popularity since it launched a couple of years ago, people are starting to wonder how it compares to Tempur-Pedic and its line of mattresses.
-I’ll go over those differences here to try to help you make a more informed decision.
+I’ll go over those differences in this mattress comparison and try to help you make a more informed decision.
+Make sure to check out our other popular Helix and Tempur-Pedic comparisons like Helix vs Tuft and Needle and Tempur-Pedic vs Nectar.

 - Both are good choices for couples